To Give You the Space to Heal, 2013

 He tipped his head to the side a little and said, “I don’t understand you,” and snatched his hand away as the sphere burned red-hot, scalding his finger tips and making him hiss in pain.

-Clara’s chest clenched at the words, realizing the gestures she made could have prompted his responses to her as he ignored the words, like a man who’d lived in an area where almost everyone spoke a different language and had become used to interpreting body language.
+Clara’s chest clenched at the words, realizing the gestures she made all morning could have prompted his responses to her as he ignored the words, like a man who’d lived in an area where almost everyone spoke a different language and had become used to interpreting body language.
 She turned on the cold tap, pointed, and the young man ran the burn under the cool water.
 “Am I dead?” he asked quietly, low enough so Clara wasn’t sure if he was talking to himself or to her.

 Clara thought for a moment, trying and failing to remember anything about coming out of the ocean with him last night, tried to think even of any proof she had been alive for the past year.
 There was the simmering pot on the stove, the mostly-eaten food on the kitchen table, the sand on the floor; she bent and pinched up some of the sand, let it filter through her fingers to catch the morning sunlight and settle back into the cracks of the stone floor.
-Shook her head “no” and said, “You’re not dead,” even though she knew he couldn’t understand.
+Shook her head “no” and said, “I don’t think you’re not dead,” even though she knew he couldn’t understand.

 With spring pushing some of the fog out of town, and the days getting longer, the crowds at the restaurant and along Clara’s walking route continued to grow.
 It was at the corner of Main Street she saw the young man again, dressed in the same clothes as came out of the ocean, feet bare on the brick steps leading up to the visitor’s center.
 The people surged around her and she stepped carefully as she moved among them, afraid to singe anyone by accident.
 When a tourist thrust his fist into her face, a rosary balled up tight in the fingers, she lost sight of the young man as she reeled away, hurrying around the corner toward the restaurant.